RedHatQE/firewatch/docs/cli_usage_guide.md

 # Using CLI arguments
 $ firewatch report --build-id some_build_id --job-name-safe some_safe_job_name --job_name some_job_name --firewatch-config-path /some/path/to/firewatch_config.json

-# Exit with a non-zero exit code if test failures are found in any JUnit file for a step
+# Exit with a non-zero exit code if test failures are found in any JUnit file for a step.
 $ firewatch report --fail-with-test-failures

+# Exit with a non-zero exit code if a step has exited with a non-zero exit code.
+Should be used with "best effort" steps.
+$ firewatch report --fail-with-pod-failures

 # Don't delete the job directory in /tmp (would usually be used for debugging purposes).
 $ firewatch report --keep-job-dir